-The first thing to note is that this gauge can make pressure measurement in 4 different units, PSI, bar, kpa, and kg/cm^3, each channel offering 0.1 unit increments of measurement.
+The first thing to note is that this digital gauge can make air pressure measurements in 4 different units, PSI, bar, kpa, and kg/cm^3, each channel offering 0.1 unit increments of measurement.

 The dual-head design lets you push or pull to attach the valve and the nozzle has an LED attachment for use in the dark.